 Figure out what you need help with

-As I learned from Zero to Launch, there are four major steps to creating a successful online business:
+There are four major steps to creating a successful online business:

 - Find a profitable idea and understand your target market